puppetlabs/puppet-docs/source/puppet/4.9/hiera_interpolation.md

 wordpress::database_server: "%{lookup('instances::mysql::public_hostname')}"
 ```

-The value referenced by the `lookup` function might contain another call to `lookup`, and that's fine; if you accidentally make an infinite loop, Hiera will detect it and fail instead of hanging indefinitely.
+The value referenced by the `lookup` function might contain another call to `lookup`, and that's fine; if you accidentally make an infinite loop, Hiera detects it and fails instead of hanging indefinitely.

 Note that the `lookup` and `hiera` interpolation functions aren't the same as the Puppet functions of the same names.
 Most notably, they only take a single argument.